 Please contact the guest student manager to learn about the most current guidelines if you think this will impact your ability to participate in community life.

 Guest students participate in a hybrid program involving in-person and online guest student activities.
-Students engage in a variety of in-person activities including living and working in the temple, sitting zazen in the zendo, and taking meals in the dining room.
-For safety reasons, at this time, other activities take place online and students participate individually in their rooms; these activities include Dharma talks and temple ceremonies.
+The majority of activities take place in person including living and working in the temple, sitting zazen in the zendo, engaging in temple ceremonies, and taking meals in the dining room.
+For safety reasons other activities, such as classes and Dharma talks, take place online and students participate individually from their rooms.
 As the temple moves closer to full reopening, these online programs will take place in person.
-Currently, students can anticipate at least one online/Zoom activity six days per week.

 Please complete and submit the Guest Student Application Form.
 Ideally applicants will have an established Zen practice; however, this is not required.